 So this begs the question; “Why aren’t you putting your business online?”

 When you put your business online, you will fundamentally change the process by which you conduct your business.
 This new process will be far more efficient than any process you have in place today.
-When a potential new client can order your product in just a couple clicks, and that order can be processed directly to your shipping, then you have streamlined your business process to multiply your revenue growth.
+When a potential new client can order your product in just a couple clicks, and that order can be processed directly to your shipping service, then you have streamlined your business process to multiply your revenue growth.

 Now add to this the new customers you will obtain in this borderless online community, and you will quickly realize many new revenue streams.